library(mini007)

 [[1]]$prompt

-[1] "Research the current economic situation in Algeria, including key indicators like GDP, inflation, employment, and major industries."
+[1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and main industries."

 [[2]]